julianocosta89/opentelemetry-demo/src/quote/README.md

 # Quote Service

-The Quote Service calculates the shipping costs, based on the number of items to be shipped.
+The Quote Service (PHP based service) calculates the shipping costs, based on the number of items to be shipped.

-It is a PHP based service, using a combination of automatic and manual instrumentation.

 ## Docker Build